zhongyangxun/audio-recorder/README.md

 ### Wave

-The audio wave is created generated  [Wavesurfer.js]( https://wavesurfer-js.org/ ).
+The audio wave is generated with  [Wavesurfer.js]( https://wavesurfer-js.org/ ).

 HTML code: